rsmp-nordic/rsmp/documentation/collecting_message.md

 ### Processing responses
 If you pass a block, the block will be used to construct a collector.
 The block will be called for each matching  status item received.
-Collection will continue until the block returns :cancel, or it times.
+Collection will continue until the block returns :cancel, or it times out.

 ```ruby
 options = {